saramccombs/pet-minder/README.md

 # PetMinder

-One Paragraph of project description goes here
+PetMinder is a program that allows you to keep track of your pet's care instructions.

+These care instructions are visible to other members and are useful in situations where a family member or pet sitter needs to care for your pets.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See deployment for notes on how to deploy the project on a live system such as Heroku.

-### Prerequisites

-### Installing
+### Development

+After checking out the repo (Fork and Clone), run `bundle install` to install dependencies.

+To deploy locally, run `shotgun` to start a Thin web server.
+Navigate to the address specified.

+To interact with the SQLite database, run `tux`.

 ## Heroku Deployment